Vientiane Family Travel Guide

 Where to base yourselves for the smoothest family trip.

-Guesthouses and mid-range hotels with connecting rooms
+Guesthouses with family rooms ($20-40) and mid-range hotels with pools

 Family Dining